-a number of protective functions, such as inverse time overcurrent and short delay protection are combined into one cooperative curve.
-Figure 3-8 shows a typical time-current curve which has both inverse time overcurrent and short delay protection, and an IT curve shape selected.
+Note that the scope of protection offered by Digitrip 3000 is a coordinated effort.
+This is especially true when a number of protective functions, such as inverse time overcurrent and short delay protection are combined into one cooperative curve.
+Figure 3-7 shows a typical timecurrent curve which has both inverse time overcurrent and short delay protection, and an It curve shape selected.
 Because of the pickup, time and curve shape selections made for this illustration, a triangle (shaded area on the illustration) is formed by the intersection of the different time and pickup lines.
 Internally, the Digitrip 3000 design looks at this particular curve as if the shaded triangular area does not exist.
 Therefore, in an actual performance situation, the short delay time function would take precedence over that portion of the inverse time overcurrent line forming the one leg of the triangle.
 This does not create a problem from a protection or coordination standpoint.
 In fact, it is recommended on certain applications to set the minimum time the Digitrip 3000 Protective Relay can respond and where it will intersect the inverse time overcurrent curve.
-If only the Short Delay Time is required, it is recommended that the Short Delay setting be set at 11 times (In).
+If only the Short Delay Time is required, it is recommended that the Short Delay setting be set at 11 times $(I_n)$ .
 It could, however, cause confusion if the combination of protection functions is not viewed as a coordinated activity.
-For example, an individual might expect a tripping action based on a selected low value for Inverse Time Overcurrent Time Multiplier.
+For example, an individual might expect a tripping action based on a selected low value for Inverse Time Over-current Time Multiplier.
 The expected tripping action will not take place at the expected time, if the Short Delay Time selected is in the higher end of time selection possibilities.
 It should also be noted that this situation is similar for other curve selections.
 The only thing that changes with different curve selections is the general shape of the triangle.
 When the Short Delay Time setting is low enough, this situation will not exist.
 In summary, for a inverse time and short time cooperative curve, the minimum trip time cannot be less than the short delay time setting.